HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/create-new-starter-kit.md

 ---
 layout: doc_page
 title: Create a new starter kit
-description: Overview of how to create a starter kit for Halite
+description: Learn how to create an AI starter kit in a new programming language for the Halite Challenge
 image: assets/images/temp/bot_1.png
 content: website
 sort_key: 5
 ---
+Thank you for your interest in creating a new Halite starter kit!
+We've put together everything you should need to know to create a Halite bot in a new programming language, but if you have any questions feel free to reach out via our [Discord Chat][Discord]{:target="_blank"} or email us at <halite@halite.io>.

 ## API Design

-Please try to generally adhere to the API used in [Python3 starter kit](https://github.com/HaliteChallenge/Halite-II/tree/master/airesources/Python3).
+Please try to generally adhere to the API used in [Python3 starter kit](https://github.com/HaliteChallenge/Halite-II/tree/master/airesources/Python3){:target="_blank"}.
 This is as follows:

 - game([Name of bot]): Initializes the game
 - game.update_map(): Get latest map per turn